Happiness at Work

 Counseling in Ballard

 Are you struggling with feeling happy and satisfied at work?
 Are you looking for extra support to thrive in your career and reach your full potential?
-I am a counseling psychologist with a private counseling practice in the Ballard neighborhood of Seattle.
-I help individuals and couples in the Seattle area with a wide range of mental health concerns.
-I look forward to hearing from you.
+One of our talented therapists can help you explore the things that are holding you back and help you find fulfillment in your career.
+We look forward to hearing from you.
 You can schedule a free 15-minute phone consultation or contact us for more information.